Hippocampus (mythology): Greek and Roman

 The appearance of hippocampi in both freshwater and saltwater is counterintuitive to a modern audience, though not to an ancient one, as the Greek concept of the natural hydrological cycle did not take into account the condensation of atmospheric water as precipitation to replenish the water table, but rather imagined the waters of the sea flowing back onto land through vast caverns and aquifers, rising replenished and freshened in springs.

 Thus, it was natural for a temple at Helike, in the coastal plain of Achaea, to be dedicated to Poseidon Helikonios, or "the Poseidon of Helicon", the sacred spring of Boeotian Helikon.
 When an earthquake suddenly submerged the city, the temple's bronze Poseidon, accompanied by hippocampi, continued to snag fishermens' nets.
 Likewise, the hippocampus was considered an appropriate decoration for mosaics in Roman thermae and public baths, such as that seen at Aquae Sulis, in modern-day Bath, England (Britannia).

 Jonah and the sea monster, from Christian artwork in Roman catacombs at the end of 2nd century A.D.
 The sea monster drawn by the Roman Christians resembles a hippocampus.

 Poseidon's horses, which were included in the elaborate sculptural program of gilt-bronze and ivory added by a Roman client to the temple of Poseidon at Corinth, are likely to have been hippocampi; later on, the Romanised-Greek geographer Pausanias described the rich ensemble in the 2nd century AD (Geography of Greece ii.1.7-.8):

 On the temple, which is not very large, stand bronze Tritons.
 In the fore-temple are images, two of Poseidon, a third of Amphitrite, and a Sea, which also is of bronze.
 The offerings inside were dedicated in our time by Herodes Atticus, four horses, gilded except for the hoofs, which are of ivory, and two gold Tritons beside the horses, with the parts below the waist of ivory.
 On the car stand Amphitrite and Poseidon, and there is the boy Palaemon upright upon a dolphin.
 These too are made of ivory and gold.
 On the middle of the base on which the car has been wrought a Sea holding up the young Aphrodite, and on either side are the nymphs called Nereids.

 Etruscan

 Hippocampi appear with the first Oriental phase of Etruscan civilization: they remain a theme in Etruscan tomb wall-paintings and reliefs, where they are sometimes provided with wings, as they are in the Trevi Fountain.
 Katharine Shepard found in the theme an Etruscan belief in a sea-voyage to the other world.

-Pictish

-The sea-horse also appears in Pictish stone carvings in Scotland.
-The symbolism of the carving (also known as "Pictish Beast" or "Kelpie") is unknown.
-Although similar but not identical to Roman sea-horse images, it is unclear whether this depiction originates from images brought over by the Romans, or had a place in earlier Pictish mythology.